Carlsbad, California: History

 The site of John Frazier's original well can still be found at Alt Karlsbad, a replica of a German Hanseatic house, located on Carlsbad Boulevard.

 In 1952, Carlsbad was incorporated to avoid annexation by its neighbor, Oceanside.

 The single-runway Palomar Airport opened in 1959 after County of San Diego officials decided to replace the Del Mar Airport.
-The airport was annexed to the City of Carlsbad in 1978 and renamed McClellan-Palomar Airport in 1982 after a local civic leader, Gerald McClellan.
+The airport was annexed to the City of Carlsbad in 1978 and renamed McClellan–Palomar Airport in 1982 after a local civic leader, Gerald McClellan.

 The first modern skateboard park, Carlsbad Skatepark, was built in March 1976.
-It was located on the grounds of Carlsbad Raceway and was designed and built by inventors Jack Graham and John O'Malley.
+It was located on the grounds of Carlsbad Raceway, designed and built by inventors Jack Graham and John O'Malley.
 The skatepark was closed in 1979, leaving Del Mar Skate Ranch, approximately 20 minutes away, as the nearest skatepark for residents such as Tony Hawk.
-The site of the original Carlsbad Skatepark and Carlsbad Raceway was demolished in 2005 and is now an industrial park.
+The site of the original Carlsbad Skatepark and Carlsbad Raceway was demolished in 2005 and became an industrial park.
 However, two skateparks have since been developed.

-In March 1999, Legoland California was opened.
-It was the first Legoland theme park outside of Europe and is currently operated by Merlin Entertainments.
-Merlin Entertainments owns 70 percent of the shares, and the remaining 30 percent is owned by the LEGO group and Kirkbi A/S.
+In March 1999, Legoland California was opened as the first Legoland theme park outside of Europe.
+It is operated by Merlin Entertainments, which owns 70 percent of the shares.
+The remaining 30 percent is owned by the LEGO group and Kirkbi A/S.

 Carlsbad is home to the nation's largest desalination plant.
 Construction of the Carlsbad Desalination Plant at Encina Power Station was completed in December 2015.
 Encina Power Station was demolished, despite efforts to preserve it as a historical landmark.

 Geography

 According to the United States Census Bureau, the city has a total area of 39.1 sqmi of which 37.7 sqmi are land and 1.4 sqmi are (3.55%) water, the majority of which is contained within three lagoons and one lake.

-The northern area of the city is part of a tri-city area consisting of northern Oceanside, southern Carlsbad and western Vista.
+The northern area of the city is part of a tri-city area consisting of southern Oceanside, northern Carlsbad and western Vista.

 The ocean-side cliffs fronting wide white-sand beaches and mild climate attract vacationers year-round.

 Types of households in Carlsbad city, California in 2015–2019.
 56.6% was Married-couple households, 5.1% was cohabiting couple households, 13.6% male householder no spouse, 24.7% female householder no spouse.